Welcome to Texas Health Allen

-John Summers, B.S.N., R.N., M.A., CPPS, assumed the role of chief nursing officer at Texas Health Allen in June 2018.
+John Summers, B.S.N., R.N., M.A., NEA-BC, serves as the chief nursing officer at Texas Health Allen.

 Summers started his career in health care as a United States Air Force medic in the early 1990s.
 After an honorable discharge, he went back to school and completed a Bachelor of Science in Nursing degree from Wilmington University.
 He relocated to the Dallas area in 2001.
 Prior to joining Texas Health in 2018, he worked at the Hospital Corporation of America (HCA) for 17 years, with the last five years serving at Medical City McKinney.
 He holds a Doctor of Education degree from Abilene Christian University.
 In 2016 Summers was recognized as a DFW Great 100 Nurse.

-A resident of McKinney, he enjoys spending time with his daughter, Elizabeth, 12, and their two-year-old Great Dane named Daisy.
-His hobbies include cycling and traveling.
+A resident of McKinney, he enjoys spending time with his daughter, Elizabeth, 14, and their four-year-old Great Dane named Daisy.
+His hobbies include hiking, cycling, and traveling.

 Robert Schwab, Chief Quality and Medical Officer

 Robert Schwab, M.D., serves as chief quality and medical officer of Texas Health Allen.

 In his role as chief medical officer, Schwab works closely with hospital and medical staff leadership to promote safety and clinical excellence in patient care.
 During his tenure at Texas Health Allen, the hospital was awarded an “A” rating for safety from the The Leapfrog Group, recognized as a top performer on key quality measures by The Joint Commission and improved physician engagement and partnership.